miayam/cms/README.md

 # CMS Monorepo

-A monorepo for CMS applications with Stack Auth integration.
+A monorepo for CMS applications with Stack Auth integration and Strapi-based headless CMS with custom plugins.

 ## 🚀 Quick Start